lpmi-13/current-projects/README.md

 ## 53) Browser-based micromaterial to test out async promise strategies

 ## 54) Create spectrogram analysis to identify stress/pitch/volume
+- investigate whether we can do that following https://24ways.org/2017/feeding-the-audio-graph/
 - can we get this information from spectrograms of words? (probably not)
 - can we get this information from spectrograms of longer phrases? (maybe)
 - can we just mark where these peak a certain delta above the mean? (definitely)